ido-solutions-official/gesture/README.md

 ## How to use the notebook
 **Step1 : Set up your computer**

-This notebook wrote in jupyter notebook(.ipynb).
+This notebook was written in jupyter notebook(.ipynb).
 If you don't have Python notebook installed on your computer <a href="https://github.com/ido-solutions-official/index/wiki">see more instructions here</a>

 **Step2 : Clone repository**